kartonfarkas/api_docs/source/suite/contacts/listing_sources.rst

 Listing Sources
 ===============

-Returns a list of sources which can be used for creating contacts.
+Returns a list of sources.

 Endpoint
 --------